emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 You can use this Flourish three times per day.

+### Fly
+Air, Spell\
+1 action\
+You lift a creature up in the air to let it fly.
+A creature of your choice within 12m of you gains a flying speed of 12m for 10 minutes.

+You can use this Flourish three times per day.

 ### Force Blast
 Force, Spell\
 2 actions\
 You create a blast of pure magic to attack your foes.
 Each creature in a 12m cone must make a Basic Dexterity saving throw.
-On a failure, a target takes 8d6 + your Spellcasting ability modifier force damage, is pushed 4m away, and knocked prone.
+On a failure, a target takes 8d6 + your Spellcasting ability force damage, is pushed 4m away, and knocked prone.
 You can use this Flourish three times per day.

 You can use this Flourish three times per day.